Mark Kirk: 2016

 Having suffered a stroke in 2012 there was speculation he would resign, but in June 2013, Kirk confirmed that he was planning to run for re-election.
 In November 2014, Kirk reiterated his plans to seek re-election.
 Kirk defeated fellow Republican James Marter in the primary election.
-He faced Democratic Congresswoman Tammy Duckworth in the general election.
+He faced Democratic congresswoman Tammy Duckworth in the general election.

 Kirk's campaign purchased television air time to advertise his opposition to admitting refugees to the United States "until it can be done safely".

-In a televised debate on October 27, 2016, Kirk, still recovering from a severe stroke, responded to Duckworth's comment about her own military service and her ancestors' military service by saying, "I'd forgotten that your parents came all the way from Thailand to serve George Washington."
+In a televised debate on October 27, 2016, Kirk responded to Duckworth's comment about her own military service and her ancestors' military service by saying, "I'd forgotten that your parents came all the way from Thailand to serve George Washington."
 Rep. Duckworth is a military combat veteran who lost both legs while piloting a helicopter during the Iraq war.
 Her mother was a Thai immigrant and her father's ancestors came to America before the Revolutionary War.
 Due to his comments, the Human Rights Campaign revoked their endorsement of Kirk and switched it to Duckworth, saying his comments were "deeply offensive and racist."
 It was the first endorsement the HRC has ever withdrawn.

-On November 8, 2016, Kirk lost to Duckworth by 15 points, 55%-40%.
+On November 8, 2016, Kirk lost to Duckworth by 828,248 votes, 55% to 40%.

 Political positions

 Kirk is a moderate Republican.
 Kirk was sworn in on November 29, 2010, as the junior U.S. senator from Illinois.
 Kirk sat at the Senate's coveted Candy Desk for several years.
 Kirk is considered to be a social moderate and fiscal conservative.
-On June 7, 2016, Kirk withdrew his initial support for businessman and presumptive Republican nominee Donald Trump in the 2016 presidential election due to his "past attacks on Hispanics, women and the disabled like me."
-Kirk said he would write-in former CIA Director David Petraeus.
-Kirk was ranked as the 6th most bipartisan member of the U.S. Senate during the 114th United States Congress, and the fourth most bipartisan member of the U.S. Senate from the American Midwest (after Indiana Senator Joe Donnelly, Ohio Senator Rob Portman, and Iowa Senator Chuck Grassley) in the Bipartisan Index created by The Lugar Center and the McCourt School of Public Policy that ranks members of the United States Congress by their degree of bipartisanship (by measuring the frequency each member's bills attract co-sponsors from the opposite party and each member's co-sponsorship of bills by members of the opposite party).
+On June 7, 2016, Kirk withdrew his initial support for businessman and presumptive Republican nominee Donald Trump in the 2016 presidential election due to his "past attacks on Hispanics, women and the disabled like me".
+Kirk said he would write-in former CIA director David Petraeus.
+Kirk was ranked as the 6th most bipartisan member of the U.S. Senate during the 114th United States Congress, and the fourth most bipartisan member of the U.S. Senate from the American Midwest (after Indiana senator Joe Donnelly, Ohio senator Rob Portman, and Iowa senator Chuck Grassley) in the Bipartisan Index created by the Lugar Center and the McCourt School of Public Policy that ranks members of the United States Congress by their degree of bipartisanship (by measuring the frequency each member's bills attract co-sponsors from the opposite party and each member's co-sponsorship of bills by members of the opposite party).